Deep $\Pi^0_1$ Classes: Computational limits of randomness

 As we have seen, negligible $\Pi^0_1$ classes (and thus deep classes) have the property that one cannot compute a member of them with positive probability.
 Although some random sequences can compute a member in any negligible $\Pi^0_1$ class (namely the Martin-L\"of random sequences of $\PA$ degree, as sequences of $\PA$ degree compute a member of \emph{every} $\Pi^0_1$ class), by the definition of negligibility, almost every random sequence fails to compute a member of a negligible class.

 Similarly, one cannot $\tt$-compute a member of a $\tt$-negligible $\Pi^0_1$ class with positive probability.
-The definition of $\tt$-negligibility implies that the random sequences that can compute a member of a $\tt$-negligible class form a set of Lebesgue measure zero.
+The definition of $\tt$-negligibility implies that the collection of sequences that can $\tt$-compute a member of a $\tt$-negligible class form a set of Lebesgue measure zero.

 In this section, we specify a precise level of randomness at which computing a member of a $\tt$-negligible, negligible, or deep class fails.
 First, we consider the case for $\tt$-negligible classes.